7 best shows to watch while you wait for Ted Lasso season 3

 Ghosts (UK) (HBO Max)

 Ghosts is created by the same ensemble team behind the Horrible Histories children’s show — and if you’ve ever seen that then you’ll need no further recommendation.
 A classic family-friendly sitcom in an era when not many are made (in the U.K. at least), Ghosts tells the story of young married couple Alison and Mike Cooper (Charlotte Ritchie and Kiell Smith-Bynoe), who inherit a crumbling mansion only to find that its former inhabitants are very much still around, albeit not in corporeal form.
-With great characters and plenty of jokes it’s one of the best British comedies of the past few years. — Marc McLaren
+With great characters and plenty of jokes it’s one of the best British comedies of the past few years.
+Looking for more things to watch?
+Ghost is also on our list of the 25 best British shows you can watch in the U.S.. — Marc McLaren

 All Creatures Great and Small (PBS)